ADGEfficiency/data-science-south/content/lessons/bash-shell.md

 The shell establishes three text streams:

-- **standard input stdin** - the input stream, in a REPL this is the keyboard,
+- **standard input** (stdin) - the input stream,
-- **standard output stdout** - the output stream, in a REPL this is the terminal console,
+- **standard output** (stdout) - the output stream,
+- **standard error** (stderr) - the error output stream.

+When using Bash as a REPL, the three text streams are connected to:

+- stdin - the keyboard,
+- stdout - the terminal console,
-- **standard error stderr** - the error output stream, in a REPL this is also the terminal console.
+- stderr - also the terminal console.

 ![](/static/mermaid/redirection1.svg)